jacobverghese/squarefy/README.md

 # squarefy
-A object oriented chess engine in Java
+An object oriented chess engine in Java